toUpperCase78/tiobe-index-ratings/README.md

 ## HEADLINES

+### March 2026: Why the TIOBE index still relies on search engines

+Since February is a short month and mot much happened in the TIOBE index, it is a good time to address a meta question about the index itself.
+This question has come up several times recently: why is the TIOBE index still based on search engine hits?
+Wouldn't it be better nowadays to ask LLMs which programming languages are the most popular?

+The answer is no. The TIOBE Index measures how many Internet pages exist for a particular programming language.
+LLMs ultimately rely on the same sources - they are trained on and analyze these very same web pages.
+Therefore, in essence, there is no real difference.

+Did nothing at all happen in the TIOBE index last month?
+Not entirely.
+SQL and R swapped places in the top 10.
+In addition, Swift reentered the top 20 at the expense of Kotlin.
+Further down the index, Ruby is close to dropping out of the top 30.

 ### February 2026: Domain-Specific Languages Challenge Python's Lead

 Python is currently the most popular programming language worldwide, maintaining a lead of more than 10 percentage points over its closest competitors.
 In absolute terms, Python reached its peak popularity in July 2025 with a market share of 26.98%.
 Although it continues to dominate, its share has since decline to 21.81% this month.